 - Target market

 - Record keeping

 This Target Market Determination (TMD) is a publicly available document required under section 994B of the Corporations Act 2001 (Cth).
 It sets out the target market for the product, distribution conditions, circumstances in which this TMD must be reviewed and any reporting obligations.
-This TMD forms part of HiFX Limited trading as Xe New Zealand (Xe NZ)’s design and distribution framework.
+This TMD forms part of HiFX Limited trading as Xe New Zealand (Xe NZ)’s design and distribution framework for Australian customers.

 This document is not a Product Disclosure Statement (PDS) or Supplementary Product Disclosure Statement (SPDS) and is not intended to provide financial advice regarding the product.
 Customers must refer to their Terms & Conditions, the PDS and / or SPDS for the product, which outline the relevant terms, conditions, and risks of the product, when making a decision about this product.

-This TMD provides Xe NZ’s customers with information regarding:
+This TMD provides Xe NZ’s Australian customers with information regarding: